Phase transitions in a non-Hermitian Su-Schrieffer-Heeger model via Krylov spread complexity: Introduction

-This work is organized as follows.
+This article is organized as follows.
 In Sec.~\ref{sec:model}, we define the non-Hermitian SSH Hamiltonian and describe its spectrum.
-In Sec.~\ref{sec:spread_complexity}, we briefly, introduce the Krylov spread complexity of states.
-In Sec.~\ref{sec:krylov_spread_unitary_dynamics}, we discuss the Krylov spread complexity of a Hermitian evolution taking a particular initial state to the non-Hermitian vacuum of the SSH Hamiltonian.
-We demonstrate that the second derivative of the spread with respect to one of the parameters either diverges or is discontinuous at the boundaries between regions where the spectral properties of the Hamiltonian change.
-Namely, when it goes from real to complex or purely imaginary and vice versa.
+In Sec.~\ref{sec:spread_complexity}, we briefly introduce the Krylov spread complexity of states.
+In Sec.~\ref{sec:krylov_spread_unitary_dynamics}, we discuss the Krylov spread complexity for the Hermitian evolution that transforms a particular initial state to the non-Hermitian vacuum of the SSH Hamiltonian.
+We demonstrate that the second derivative of the spread with respect to one of the parameters either diverges or is discontinuous at the boundaries between regions where the spectrum of the Hamiltonian changes when it goes from real to complex or purely imaginary and vice versa.
 In Sec.~\ref{sec:time_dependent_krylov}, we find the Krylov spread of the evolution of the same initial state used in the unitary evolution, but this time via the non-Hermitian SSH Hamiltonian when its spectrum is purely imaginary.
-We define the stationary state time and find two dynamical phase transitions dictated by it.
-Finally, we present the conclusions and summary in Sec.~\ref{sec:summary}.
+We define the time to achieve the stationary state and find two dynamical phase transitions dictated by it.
+Finally, we present our conclusions and summary in Sec.~\ref{sec:summary}.
 Technical details of calculations are relegated to Appendices.